HUPO-PSI/mzQC/README.md

 The current projects of the QC working group are:

 - mzQC: A standard file format for the exchange, transmission, and archiving of quality metrics derived from biological mass spectrometry.
-- QC CV: A controlled vocabulary to represent terms for the definition of quality metrics and related supporting values.
+- QC CV: Integration of controlled vocabulary terms into [PSI-MS CV](https://github.com/HUPO-PSI/psi-ms-CV/) to represent quality metrics and related supporting values.

 --------------------------------
 ## Our official website is here: